BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/Filters/GenericFilters/GenerateIPFColors.md

 ========

 ## Group (Subgroup) ##
-Generic Filters
+Generic Filters (Misc)

 ## Description ##
 This filter will generate Inverse Pole Figure colors for Cubic or Hexagonal Crystal Structures.
-The __determination__ is based on the Crystal Structure Ensemble data which must be present for this filter to run.
 The user can enter the Reference direction and is defaulted to [001].

 ![IPF Color Triangle](IPFFilterLegend.png)
 @image latex IPFFilterLegend.png